PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 transpose through `ModelIRGraphIndex.remove_operator`, avoiding a full edge rescan after each successful match.

+All lowerer invocations of that pass now use `run_mixed_attention_layout_cleanup`, registered as `layout.mixed_attention_mirrorpad` in `LAYOUT_PLAN`.
+A cheap topology precondition guards snapshots; successful rewrites update the session-owned LayoutState as logical annotations change, and the shared pass state validates graph and layout invariants transactionally.

 Generic structural deduplication lives in `passes/graph_cleanup.py`.
 Duplicate Transpose fan-out cleanup uses one `ModelIRGraphIndex`, rewires only indexed consumers through the lineage-aware bulk input replacement helper, and removes